Living Off Campus

 On the other hand, if your tuition and fee charges for the fall semester are $20,000 and your financial aid eligibility for the fall is $14,000, you would owe $6,000 to the University in addition to providing for your off-campus living expenses.

 Every situation is different.
 Students must look at their financial aid eligibility and University charges to determine if there will be a credit balance on their student account to assist with off-campus living expenses.
-InsideND is a good resource to use to look up your financial aid and student account information.
+InsideND is an excellent resource to use to look up your financial aid and student account information.

 If you have more questions, here are some Living Off-Campus Frequently Asked Questions.
 You may also call our office with any additional questions.